20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Substrate: Use a soft substrate like sand or fine gravel to copy the riverbed or stream bottom where Dario fish is found.

-Décor and Hardscape: Ad natural décor items such as driftwood, smooth rocks.
+Décor and Hardscape: Ad natural décor items like driftwood, smooth rocks.

 Aquatic Plants: Pick native aquatic plants that are found in the innate habitat of Dario dario.
 Species such as Cryptocoryne, and Vallisneria are suitable options.